fivdi/onoff/README.md

 button.unexport();
 ```

-## Configuring pull-up and pull-resistors
+## Configuring pull-up and pull-down resistors

-As onoff plays well with quick2wire-gpio-admin, the gpio-admin can be used to
+As onoff plays well with quick2wire-gpio-admin, the gpio-admin utility can be
-configure pull-up and pull-resistors on th Pi.
+used to configure pull-up and pull-down resistors on th Pi.

 TODO - This should also be possible with the WiringPi gpio utility, verify that
 this is actually the case.